fossasia/publiccode.asia/README.md

 ### Prerequisites

-In order to modify the website, you need `hugo` and `git` installed on your computer.
+In order to modify the website, you need `hugo` and `git` to be installed on your computer.
 If Hugo isn't available in your package manager, obtain it from its [official website](https://gohugo.io).
 We tested the website build with Hugo from version 0.20.7 upwards.
 Please make sure that you use an as recent version